theDahunsiDavid/fin-trac/README.md

 ## 1. Introduction & Project Goal

-This project involves building a, FinTrac, a finance tracker as a capstone project for the AI for Developers II program.
+This project involves building, FinTrac, a finance tracker as a capstone project for the AI for Developers II program.
 The application is a privacy-friendly, local-first personal finance dashboard that allows users to do the following:

 - manually record financial transactions
 - visualize their balances and spending